u8sand/kube-compose/README.md

 # let's revert that change
 kube-compose version test-web latest

-# remove it from the cluster
+# remove it from the cluster (with volumes, otherwise they stay)
-kube-compose down
+kube-compose down -v

 # remove test cluster
 k3d cluster create